 - Their feeding weakens trees, reducing their foliage and photosynthesis.
 This can lead to less energy for growth and fruit production.

-- The worms also burrow into fruit, making it unsellable due to its appearance and potential diseases.
+- The worms also burrow into fruit, making it unsellable due to its appearance, potential diseases, and the smell it leaves behind.

 To battle garlic worms, several tips can help:

 - Regular monitoring is key to identifying early signs of infestation.
-Inspecting foliage and fruit for eggs, larvae, or adult worms can help stop them from growing out of control.
+Inspecting foliage and fruit for eggs, larvae, or adult worms can help stop them from growing out of control and protect the crops.

-- Biological controls like parasitic wasps and nematodes can reduce populations without harming other insects or the environment.
+- Biological controls like parasitic wasps, nematodes, and incorporating natural methods using essential oil or garlic spray can reduce populations without harming other insects or the environment.

 Sanitation practices are also important.
-Removing fallen leaves and damaged fruits can prevent larvae from surviving and reinfesting.
-Further, rotating crops with non-host plants can disrupt their lifecycle by taking away food sources.
+Removing fallen leaves, damaged fruits, and weeds can prevent larvae from surviving and reinfesting.
+Further, rotating crops with non-host plants and using garlic works as a natural way can disrupt their lifecycle by taking away food sources.

 Identifying the signs of a garlic worm infestation